PointOneNav/fusion-engine-client/python/README.md

         - [file_reader.py](analysis/file_reader.py) - `FileReader` class, capable of loading and time-aligning FusionEngine data captured in a `*.p1log` file
       - `messages` - Python message definitions
+      - `parsers` - Message encoding and decoding support
+        - [decoder.py](parsers/decoder.py) - `FusionEngineDecoder` class, used to frame and parse incoming streaming data (e.g., received over TCP or serial)
+        - [encoder.py](parsers/encoder.py) - `FusionEngineEncoder` class, used when serializing messages to be sent to a connected device
       - `utils` - Various utility functions used by the other files (e.g., log search support)

 ### Usage Instructions